Khirer Putul

-Khirer Putul (lit.
+Khirer Putul or Kshirer Putul (lit.
 'Doll of Kheer') is a children's fantasy novel written by Abanindranath Tagore in 1896.
 Khirer Putul is considered a masterpiece and landmark by writers in Bengali language children's literature.
 Khirer Putul is a simple and touching tale about the sugar doll, the fate of Duorani and a tricky and extraordinary monkey.
 Aadi Brahmosamaj press first published this book.
 Later on, it was translated into other languages.
-The story was adapted into a film of the same name by Indian writer and director Purnendu Pattrea in 1976.
-Khirer Putul, an Indian television soap opera based on the novel aired on Zee Bangla in 2020.